transitland/www-transit-land/documentation/datastore/feeds.md

 - `FeedVersionInfoStatistics`: General statistics
 - `FeedVersionInfoConveyalValidation`: [Conveyal gtfs-lib](https://github.com/conveyal/gtfs-lib) validation results

 Additionally, the results of [Google's feedvalidator.py](https://github.com/google/transitfeed/wiki/FeedValidator) HTML output will be stored on the Feed Version as `feedvalidator_url` when available.
-In the future, this may instead be stored as an additional type of report as above.
+In the future, this may instead be stored as an additional type of report.

-#### FeedVersionInfo data model
+#### Feed version report data model

 | Attribute             | Type         | Description                       |
 |-----------------------|--------------|-----------------------------------|